Family reunification of unaccompanied minors: Realities of the European asylum system

-The Global Compact for Safe, Orderly and Regular Migration which was adopted in 2018 has re-emphasised the right of all human beings to enjoy asylum in other countries.
-When it comes to the matter of unaccompanied minors, inconsistencies have emerged between the family reunification policies of European Union’s (EU) member states and the protection needs of children.
+The Global Compact for Safe, Orderly and Regular Migration which was adopted in 2018 (see Routed's special issue on the GCM) has re-emphasised the right of all human beings to enjoy asylum in other countries.
+When it comes to the matter of unaccompanied minors, inconsistencies have emerged between the family reunification policies of European Union’s Member States and the protection needs of children.
 The term ‘unaccompanied minors’ refers to non-EU nationals or stateless persons below the age of 18 who arrive in the EU unaccompanied by an adult responsible for them.
 Their capability to obtain family protection has been constrained due to narrow EU definitions of ‘family members’ that include only parents or responsible adults of unaccompanied minors.
-This has resulted in disregarding the willingness of unaccompanied minors to settle with young adult siblings who live in different member states.
-Even though the best interests of children have nominally been prioritised under the EU approach on family reunification, they are not being practised by member states in making the asylum decisions.
+This has resulted in disregarding the willingness of unaccompanied minors to settle with young adult siblings who live in different Member States.
+Even though the best interests of children have nominally been prioritised under the EU approach on family reunification, they are not being practised by Member States in making the asylum decisions.
 This is mainly caused by the absence of a common and definite mechanism to decide the best interests; an issue that also leads to the expiration of assigned deadlines of take charge requests made for unaccompanied minors.
 In addition, there is a tendency of labelling minors who passed the age of 18 during the time of their detention as illegal migrants.
-Being labelled is a risk factor for the well-being of young adults which creates emotional and behavioural problems.
+Being labelled is a risk factor for the well-being of young adults which may create emotional and behavioural problems.
 Therefore, it is very clear that the EU procedural rules on family reunification of unaccompanied minors do not fully meet the obligations under the Global Compact.

 A confined focus

-The universal right of children to leave their country of origin where persecution, serious harm or war are present has been assured by Article 22 of the United Nations Convention on the Rights of the Child (CRC).
+The universal right of children to leave their country of origin where persecution, serious harm or war are present has been assured by article 22 of the United Nations Convention on the Rights of the Child.
 In 2019 Eurostat reported that 19,700 asylum seekers who applied for international protection in 2018 were unaccompanied minors.
 Their family reunification is vital to ensure their protection.
-However, this has been less focused on by member states when making their asylum decisions.
-Article 2(g) of the Dublin Regulation III (DR III) which permits EU states to share the burden of asylum seekers has stated that when the applicant is a minor, his or her mother, father or another adult responsible for the applicant who presently live in member states can be identified as their family members.
-This means that siblings of the minors have been omitted from the Dublin interpretation which does not allow unaccompanied minors to settle with their young adult siblings who reside in different EU countries.
-Additionally, it is an acceptable fact that shelter states are allowed to bring in family members of ill and disabled minors under the Dependency Clause of DR III.
-At this point the eligibility of minors has been restricted again as the aforesaid condition only applies to family members who are legally residing in member states but not to family members who seek asylum in other countries.
+However, this has been less focused on by Member States when making their asylum decisions.
+Article 2(g) of the Dublin Regulation III (DR III) which permits EU States to share the burden of asylum seekers has stated that when the applicant is a minor, his or her mother, father or another adult responsible for the applicant who presently live in Member States can be identified as his or her family members.
+This means that siblings of minors have been omitted from the Dublin interpretation which does not allow unaccompanied minors to settle with their young adult siblings who reside in different EU countries.
+Additionally, shelter States are allowed to bring in family members of ill and disabled minors under the Dependency Clause of DR III.
+At this point the eligibility of minors has been restricted again as the aforesaid condition only applies to family members who are legally residing in Member States but not to family members who seek asylum in other countries.
 Hence, it is required to broaden the definition of family members so that unaccompanied minors are allowed to settle with their extended family members.